 Where to find the preview link

-The preview is a complete deployment of your docs site — not a diff view, not a staging approximation.
-You’re looking at the actual rendered output: navigation, styling, component rendering, page layout, everything.
+The preview is a complete deployment of your docs site.
+You’re looking at the actual rendered output: navigation, styling, component rendering, and page layout.
 This means you can catch things that are invisible in a text diff:- Navigation entries that are broken or out of order

 - Pages that are missing from the sidebar